-And like many busy parents working inside or outside of the home, I can’t sit with my kids every time they want to read, such as when I’m cooking.
+Furthermore, like many busy parents working inside or outside of the home, I can’t sit with my kids every time they want to read, such as when I’m in a meeting.

 With Luka, my kids just need to pick a book, press a button, and they are able to read and listen right away!

 What does Luka come with?

 Luka Reading Robot comes very well packaged in a sturdy yellow box, cushioned with a velvety lining.
 The box contains a USB charging cable, Luka stickers, and a hardcover book about Luka.